GNU IceCat: Additional security and privacy features

 IceCat includes additional security features, such as the option to block third party zero-length image files resulting in third-party cookies, also known as web bugs (This feature is available in Firefox 1.0, 1.5, and 3.0, but the UI option was absent on 2.0).
 GNU IceCat also provides warnings for URL redirection.

 In version 3.0.2-g1, the certificate of a certificate authority CAcert.org has been added to the list of trusted root certificates.
 Concern about that decision has been raised in a discussion on the savannah-hackers-public mailing list.

-The GNU LibreJS extension detects and blocks non-free non-trivial JavaScript.
+The GNU LibreJS extension detects and blocks non-trivial occurrences of proprietary JavaScript.

 IceCat also has functionality to set a different user agent string each for different domains in about:config.
 For example, setting a mobile user agent string for a desired DNS domain would make it possible to view the mobile version of a website on a desktop operating system.